Optimal Test-Data Piling in HDLSS Classification with Covariance Heterogeneity: Introduction

-\paragraph{Organization} The rest of this paper is organized as follows.
-In Section~\ref{sec:2}, we specifically define the generalized heterogeneous spiked covariance models.
-In Section~\ref{sec:3}, we characterize the second data piling phenomenon under the heterogeneous covariance models for $\beta_1, \beta_2 < 1$ or $\beta_1 = \beta_2 = 1$ (Discussions for $\beta_1 = 1, \beta_2 < 1$ or $\beta_1 < 1, \beta_2 = 1$ are given in Appendix~\ref{app:B}).
-In Section~\ref{sec:4}, we study the case for which the projected ridged linear discriminant vector with a negative ridge parameter is a second maximal data piling direction.
-In Section~\ref{sec:5}, we show that a second maximal data piling direction can be obtained by projecting $\mdp$ onto the common leading eigenspace.
-By noting this fact, we propose Second Maximal Data Piling (SMDP) algorithms to estimate a second maximal data piling direction.
-In Section~\ref{sec:6}, we numerically confirm performances of classification rules based on the projected ridged linear discriminant vector and SMDP algorithms.
-The bias-corrected projected ridge classification rule is given in Appendix~\ref{app:A}.
-We provide asymptotic properties of high-dimensional sample within-scatter matrix $\Sv_W$ in Appendix~\ref{app:C}.
-The proofs of main lemmas and theorems are contained in Appendix~\ref{app:D}.
+The rest of this paper is organized as follows.
+In Section~\ref{sec:model}, we define the generalized heterogeneous spiked covariance models.
+In Section~\ref{sec:test data piling}, we characterize the second data piling phenomenon under the heterogeneous covariance models for $\beta_{1} = \beta_{2} = 1$ (Discussions for $\beta_{1} < 1$ or $\beta_{2} < 1$ are given in the supplemental materials).
+In Section~\ref{sec:estimation of SMDP}, we propose SMDP algorithms to estimate an SMDP direction.
+In Section~\ref{sec:estimation ridge}, we reveal exact conditions under which the projected ridged linear discriminant vector with a negative ridge parameter yields second data piling.
+In Section~\ref{sec:numerical studies}, we empirically evaluate the performance of the SMDP algorithms and classification rules based on the projected ridged linear discriminant vector through simulation studies and a real data example.
+Technical details, case-by-case discussions of the second data piling phenomenon, and proofs of the main theorems are provided in the supplemental materials.